mvysny/mvysny.github.io/_posts/2024-12-10-apple-rant.md

 Jobs must be rotating in his grave like a turbine.

 The way iOS does app settings is a complete UX disaster too: in order to configure the app, I have to close the app, go to Settings, find the app and set it up.
 WHY?
-I was in the fucking app already!
+I was in the fucking app in the first place but okay I guess!

-Also, this one is hilarious: YouTube iOS app causes iOS to draw notifications completely outside the notification area, no text clipping whatsoever.
-I mean Android is piece of shit and different vendors screw it up in a different way, but this kind of fuckup is like a third-grader learning to code.
-Screenshot incoming.

 The programming environment on MacBook sucks balls.
 In order to install stuff, you need to install HomeBrew: *you download a bash script from the internet and run it as root*. **NO FUCKING WAY**.